Eppo-exp/eppo-docs/docs/experiments/segments.md

 This defines the North America segment.
 However, it is easy to create more fine-grained segments (such as North American Mobile users) by adding additional filters to the segment.

 '''info
-When using a property filter based on an assignment definition, only experiments that use that particular assignment definition are able to leverage that segments.
+When using a property filter based on an [assignment property](/data-management/properties#assignment-properties), only experiments that use that particular assignment definition are able to leverage that segments.
 '''

 ### Analyzing results by segment